-Our Psychological Sciences graduate program is designed for students wishing to pursue the Ph.D. degree and continue on to university-level teaching and research, or to work in applied settings that require these degrees.
-Program flexibility and unprecedented collaborative opportunities and competitive financial support result in our students' successful post-graduate placements and continued career achievements.
+Our Psychological Sciences graduate programs are designed for students wishing to pursue the MA and Ph.D. degrees and continue on to university-level teaching and research, or to work in applied settings that require these degrees.
+Program flexibility and unprecedented collaborative opportunities result in our students' successful post-graduate placements and continued career achievements.

-Our program is unique in that our faculty, together with our graduate students, work in Research Interest Groups (RIGs) allowing for tailor-made programs based on shared research interests.
+Our doctoral program is unique in that our faculty, together with our graduate students, work in Research Interest Groups (RIGs) allowing for tailor-made programs based on shared research interests.
 This collaborative environment encourages easy mentor/student interactions which our students continue to enjoy even after graduation.

 We do NOT offer programs in: